eclipse-packaging/packages/README.md

 ### Additional Configuration Possibilities

-By default, the EPP build uses the content of the Eclipse Simultaneous Release *Staging* repository at <https://download.eclipse.org/staging/2024-06/> as input.
+By default, the EPP build uses the content of the Eclipse Simultaneous Release _Staging_ repository at <https://download.eclipse.org/staging/2024-09/> as input.
 Sometimes it is desired to build against another release (e.g. a different milestone), or against a local mirror of this repository.
 This can be achieved by setting the Java property `eclipse.simultaneous.release.repository`to another URL.
-As an example, by adding the following argument to the Maven command line, the EPP build will read its input from the composite Eclipse 2024-06 repository:
+As an example, by adding the following argument to the Maven command line, the EPP build will read its input from the composite Eclipse 2024-09 repository:

-    -Declipse.simultaneous.release.repository="https://download.eclipse.org/releases/2024-06"
+    -Declipse.simultaneous.release.repository="https://download.eclipse.org/releases/2024-09"

 ### EPP Configuration File format